-- Aim to schedule construction outside of heavy growing seasons and extreme wet periods, and strip soil under generally dry conditions, where practical - Locate towers along property lines wherever practical so it doesn't impede on agricultural spaces - Stockpile topsoil and subsoils separately and salvage as much as possible for replacement and reuse where stripping is necessary - Establish a weed control plan in collaboration with landowners that will be managed by a professional agrologist during construction - Compensate all lands losing long-term production of crops in accordance with Hydro One's crop loss/crop lands out of production policies - Contact landowners to determine if organic or Identity Preserved (IP) operations are present, which may require additional considerations during construction planning
+- Aim to schedule construction outside of heavy growing seasons and extreme wet periods, and strip soil under generally dry conditions, where practical - Locate towers along property lines wherever practical so it doesn't impede on agricultural spaces - Stockpile topsoil and subsoils separately and salvage as much as possible for replacement and reuse where stripping is necessary - Establish a weed control plan in collaboration with

+- landowners that will be managed by a professional agrologist during construction - Test any topsoil brought in from external locations for Soybean Cyst Nematode - Compensate all lands losing long-term production of crops in accordance with Hydro One's crop loss/crop lands out of production policies - Contact landowners to determine if organic or Identity Preserved (IP) operations are present, which may require additional considerations during construction planning

 Agricultural operations can continue with the transmission line.
 We will take steps to avoid disturbances to farmland and the preferred route will limit net new structures built on fields.

-Some farmers have raised concerns about the potential for overhead transmission lines to interfere with automated or GPS-guided farm equipment.
-While we do not anticipate effects to communication systems in farm equipment, we will work with concerned farmers to collect information on the systems of concern and contact manufacturers of these systems to gain further insight into potential concerns and possible solutions, if applicable.
+Some farmers have raised concerns about the potential for overhead transmission lines to interfere with automated or GPS-quided farm equipment.
+While we do not anticipate effects to communication systems in farm equipment, we will work with concerned farmers to collect information on the systems and contact manufacturers of these systems to gain further insight into potential concerns and possible solutions, if applicable.

-Explore more about what we studied and found in Section 7.1 of the ESR.
+Explore more about what we studied and found in Section 7.1 of the Final ESR.